daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 [PostgreSQL](definitions/20240823_definitions_postgresql.md) or also known as Postgres is the world’s most advanced open source relational database system that has been in use by the developer community for over 35 years with so much great love shown to it because of its strong reputation for reliability, feature robustness and performance.

-PostgreSQL has some much benefits on to why one should use it some are highlighted below:
+PostgreSQL has so many benefits as to why one should use it some are highlighted below:
 - [Open Source](definitions/20240819_definition_open source.md) and Free: It’s a completely free software to install and use and also its source code is freely available online to see how it’s implemented under the hood.
-You don’t have to spend more to purchase license which might be very expensive
+You don’t have to spend more to purchase a license which might be very expensive
 - Cross-Platform Compatibility: PostgreSQL can be run in most of the major OSes in the world.
-It can run on most Linux distros, Windows, and MacOS making it to be a number one choice.
+It can run on most Linux distros, Windows, and MacOS making it a number one choice.
-- In-Exhaustive LIst of Features: Some of the features are Data Types, Data Integrity and Security.
+- Inexhaustive LIst of Features: Some of the features are Data Types, Data Integrity and Security.
 Lots of features can be found in the PostgreSQL website here with more being added in every major release.

 ## Overview of Daytona